y0014984/Advanced-Equipment/README.md

 - **Terminal buffer** (raw STRING/ARRAY) is synchronized across network
 - **Rendered TEXT** is generated locally on each client
 - **Throttled updates** - configurable refresh rate reduces network traffic
+- **Viewport-only payloads** - only the visible window is transmitted, capped by `AE3_UiMaxTransmitLines` (defaults are recommended; raising this is not advised)
+- **Usage-aware** - no UI-on-Texture traffic is sent when laptops are idle, UI-on-Texture is disabled, or no viewers are nearby

 ### Mutex System